7 Ways to Manage your Inheritance Tax with RG Law

 Understanding how much you could potentially owe helps ensure that proper steps are taken when it comes time to transfer assets.

 RG Law provides services such as asset protection trusts and other tools that help reduce any tax burden associated with inherited wealth.
 With our assistance, minimising inheritance tax is a real possibility.
 Knowing what's exempt from inheritance tax can also play an important role in determining one's liability.

 How can I reduce my Inheritance tax bill?

 It is important that we all pay our taxes, but do we want our loved ones to pay more tax than they need to?
-If the answer is no, then it is worth looking at inheritance tax planning which can provide you with legal advise on how to legitimately reduce the amount of tax that is payable against your estate when your loved one(s) inherit your estate after you have passed away.
+If the answer is no, then it is worth looking at inheritance tax planning which can provide you with legal advice on how to legitimately reduce the amount of tax that is payable against your estate when your loved one(s) inherit your estate after you have passed away.

-The amount of inheritance payable depends on the overall value of your estate which includes everything that you have accumulated during your lifetime i.e. money in your bank account(s), savings, properties, shares or life insurance excluding any debts.
+The amount of inheritance payable depends on the overall value of your estate which includes everything that you have accumulated during your lifetime i.e. money in your bank account(s), savings, properties, shares or life insurance, excluding any debts.

 There are lots of questions to ask regarding reducing your loved ones inheritance tax bill such as: -